gui11aume/mmp/README.md

   > ./mmp --index genome.fasta

-This creates a bunch of files that all start with `genome.fasta`
+This creates a bunch of files that all start with `genome.fasta.`.
+This is the index.

 ### Mapping:

 Once the genome is indexed, you can start mapping reads in it.
 For this you must know the approximate error rate of the sequencer.
-By default, `mmp` assumes that the error rate is 1%.
+By default, `mmp` assumes that it is 1%.

 If your reads are in a file called `reads.fastq`, you map them with the following command: